Omnistac/zedux/docs/blog/zedux-is-this-the-one.md

 Well, I'd almost like to believe that if a truly amazing tool came along, we would set aside our differences and rejoice that our lives just got a little easier.
 But such a belief would discredit our differences.
 Our differences give us a lot to teach each other.
 Critiquing is great - it stimulates progress.
 If I could ask one favor though: Be kind (not to me!
 You can tear me to pieces.
 Just pretty please don't go rip into Redux after reading this 🙏).

 So is Zedux the one we've all been waiting for?
 Well, sadly, there is no silver bullet.
-But if you've read this far, there is a decent chance that it's the one _you've_ been waiting for.
+But if you've read this far, there is a decent chance that it's the state manager _you've_ been waiting for.

 Either way, that's the wrong question.
 The next generation of React state management tooling is here.
 The real question is: What are you going to build with it?